nucliflare/nlab-modbus/README.md

 Serial framing is fixed at **8N1** (8 data bits, no parity, 1 stop bit) — the hardware does not support other configurations.

+> **Dual USB connections**: each board exposes two separate COM ports when connected via USB.
+The **MicroUSB** port is a USB-CDC virtual serial port — the baud rate configured on the PC side is irrelevant, the firmware always responds at its internal USB speed regardless of what you select.
+The **RS-485** port goes through a USB-to-RS-485 adapter and uses a real physical baud rate that must match the value stored in the device's `rs485_baud` holding register (default 115200; the board ships with 9600 if previously configured).
+Use `--baudrate 9600` (or the matching value) when scanning for devices connected over RS-485.

 Click **Scan…** next to the Connect button to re-probe all local serial ports using the current baud rate, without restarting the application.
 Use this after changing the baud rate combo or plugging in a new device.

 **Remote (TCP / ser2net)**